-But we have paid a price for it – it is actually hard to find truly dark skies.
+But we have paid the price for it – it is actually hard to find truly dark skies.
 Only 100 years ago, nearly everyone on this planet could go outside of their home and look up and see a night sky filled with thousands of stars.
-Today, most people can see only the Moon, a few bright planets and just a handful of stars from their home.
+Today, most people can see only the Moon, a few bright planets, and just a handful of stars from their homes.
 And they have never experienced seeing our own larger home in the Universe – the Milky Way Galaxy.
-The ubiquitous use of artificial lighting has not only impaired our view of the night sky, but it inadvertently effects our environment, health, safety, and even energy consumption.
+The ubiquitous use of artificial lighting has not only impaired our view of the night sky, but it inadvertently affects our environment, health, safety, and even energy consumption.

 Types of Light Pollution

 We’ve all heard of the effects of environmental pollution on our land, water, and air.
 The inappropriate, misdirected, or excessive use of artificial lighting is termed “light pollution.”
 It affects our environment, wildlife, and even people.

 - Glare – an excessive brightness that causes visual discomfort

 - Light Clutter – bright, confusing, or excessively grouped light sources